-Capability Assessment Methods GMP Knowledge Understands the different methods of obtaining data for audit including patient feedback questionnaires, hospital sources and national reference data A, C 1 Understands the role of audit in improving patient care, risk management etc A, C 1 Understands the steps involved in completing the audit cycle A, C 1 Describes the working and uses of national and local databases used for audit such as ICNARC and SICSAG., and the working and uses of local and national systems available for reporting and learning from clinical incidents and near misses in the UK 1 Skills Designs, implements and completes audit cycles A, C 1, 2 Contributes to local and national audit projects as appropriate (e.g. NCEPOD, ICNARC, SICSAG)) С 1, 2 Supports audit by junior medical trainees and within the multi-disciplinary team A, C 1, 2 Behaviours Recognises the need for audit in clinical practice to promote standard setting and quality assurance A, C 1, 2

-Is able to perform independently Attends departmental audit meetings.
+Capabilities Assessment Methods GMF Knowledge ifferent methods of obtaining data for audit including patient feedback spital sources and national reference data A, C 1 Understands the ro ole of audit in improving patient care, risk management etc A, C 1 Understands the st eps involved in completing the audit cycle A, C 1 ICNARC and SICSAG ring and uses of national and local databases used for audit such as G,, and the working and uses of local and national systems available for hing from clinical incidents and near misses in the UK C, HEI 1 Skills Designs, implemer its and completes audit cycles A, C 1, 2 al and national audit projects as appropriate (e.g. NCEPOD, ICNARC, SICSAG)) С 1, 2 Supports audit by j unior medical trainees and within the multi-disciplinary team A, C 1, 2 Behaviours Recognises the neassurance eed for audit in clinical practice to promote standard setting and quality A, C 1, 2 Scope of Practice Is able to perform independently Attends departmental audit meetings.
 Contributes data to a local or national audit.
 Identifies a problem and develops standards for a local audit.
-Understands the principles of Quality Improvement (QI) Describes the Plan, Do, Study, Act (PDSA) cycle and takes an audit or QI project through the first steps.
+Understands the principles of Quality Improvement (QI) Describes the Plan, Do, Study, Act (PDSA) cycle and takes an audit or QI processes. oroject throug ah the fi

 Compares the results of an audit with criteria or standards to reach conclusions

-3.24 Education: Teaching and training
+3.24 Education: Teaching and Training